bit-soul/brc-soul/README.md

 **VC(verifiable credentials)** are digital certificates that help prove an individual's or system's identity, similar to a physical passport or driver's license.

+**CA(Certificate Authority)** is the entity who issues VC, every one can be CA, the CA's authority can also be analyzed on the chain

 **SBT(soulbond tokens)** are permanently tied to the address that first inscribes them, non-transferable, ensuring the credibility of the corresponding address identity.

-**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you can build your profile and reputation continuously.
+**DSN(Decentralized Social Network)** store social network data decentralizedly to allow you build your profile and reputation continuously.
+It's consists of all above entities.

 ![](docs/img/brc-soul-entity-relationship.jpg)